christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 - `app-editors/vim`: Quite useful when you don't want to go through the hassle of [installing Lunarvim](#lunarvim) during setup.
 - `app-portage/gentoolkit`: A few useful tools for working with Portage.
 - `app-portage/genlop`: Estimate compilation time with Portage.
-- `media-video/vlc`: You've got some media to play?
+- `media-video/vlc`: You've got some obscure media format to play?
 VLC can handle it.
 - `sys-process/time`: Display resources used by a program.

 You can install these packages with `emerge --ask [package name]`.